After Placement of Dental Implants

 Nausea is not uncommon after surgery.
 Sometimes pain medications are the cause.
-Nausea can be reduced by preceding each pain pill with a small amount of soft food, and taking the pill with a large volume of water.
+Nausea can be reduced by preceding each pain pill with a small amount of soft food, and taking the pill with a large volume of water or other fluid.
 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.
 To help avoid nausea and vomiting do not take pain medication on an empty stomach.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction and notify our office.
 Otherwise, please finish your entire course of antibiotic.
 Antibiotics can sometimes cause an upset stomach.
 If this is the case, it is advisable to take acidophilus or pro-biotic tablets along with your antibiotic.
 Call our office if you have any questions.